Online reviews play a huge part in the perception of your

 care about quantity over quality.

-Again, we’re not saying that having a low star count is
+Again, we’re not saying that having a low star rating is

 While you might have already known that online reviews were

-important, we hope you found some facts in here that helped further your
+important, we hope you found some statistics here that helped further your

 past, but would you have guessed that negative reviews can actually improve

 conversions, or that consumers are more interested in product reviews than

 discounts?
 That's why it's vital to have an online reviews strategy to drive more business.